pyenv/pyenv/CONTRIBUTING.md

 Each of them accepts a couple of function-specific arguments which are followed by arguments that constitute the build sequence.
 Each `<argument>` in the build sequence corresponds to the `install_*_<argument>` function in `python-build`.
 Check what's available and add any functions with logic specific to your flavor if needed.

-We strive to keep out of `python-build` parts of build logic that are release-specific and tend to change abruptly between releases -- e.g. sets of supported archtectures and other software's versions.
+We strive to keep out of `python-build` parts of build logic that are release-specific and/or tend to change abruptly between releases -- e.g. sets of supported architectures and other software's versions.
 This results in logic duplication between installation scripts -- but since old releases never change once released, this doesn't really add to the maintenance burden.
 As a rule of thumb, `python-build` can host parts of logic that are expected to stay the same for an indefinite amount of time -- for an entire Python flavor or at least a long-running version line.